 In 1911 a cooperative USDA/State seed lab was founded in Berkeley.
 It moved to Sacramento in 1921, at which time the Herbarium (CDA) and Seed Laboratory were established.
 Although the collections are in close proximity, the Seed Herbarium was physically separated from the main Herbarium, forming a second, very significant collection.
 The total number of specimens in the plant Herbarium as of late 2007 is about 50,000.
 The Herbarium also maintains an extensive botanical library consisting of about 1500 volumes, and a searchable database of over 12,000 botanical and weed science articles available on the shelf or as reprints.
 In 1992 the Botany Lab and it's Herbarium moved to its current Meadowview Road facility, along with the rest of the Plant Pest Diagnostic Branch.

 Botanists began with Margaret K. Bellue, who at that time identified both weeds and seeds.
 She was one of the co-authors for the original Robbins "Weeds of California" in 1941.
 Dr. Thomas C. Fuller followed in the late 1950s and retired in 1982.
 His book, "Poisonous Plants of California," published in collaboration with Elizabeth McClintock of the California Academy of Sciences, remains a significant reference work.
 Dr. G. Douglas Barbe worked with and trained under Tom Fuller for seven years, then was the sole botanist until his own retirement in 1996.
-Dr. G. Fred Hrusa, the current Senior Plant Systematist, arrived in 1997, and Dr. Dean Kelch was employed briefly as a Plant Taxonomist from 2006-2011.
+Dr. G. Fred Hrusa, the current Senior Plant Taxonomist, arrived in 1997, and Dr. Dean Kelch was employed briefly as a Plant Taxonomist from 2006-2011.
 The current Senior Plant Taxonomist is Dr. Genevieve Walden, who arrived in 2017.

 Visits to use the CDA collection should be arranged in advance.
 Because plant specimens can last indefinitely if properly cared for, visitors must be conversant with and use best specimen handling techniques, or they must undergo instruction in handling specimens.